Lemon Law in New YorkGet detailed Vehicle History Report in 3 Easy Steps

 - It was covered under a manufacturer's warranty when it was originally delivered to its first buyer.

-- It was bought, leased, or transferred in the state of New York within the vehicle's first 18,000 miles or two years from original delivery (whichever is earlier).
+- It was bought, leased, or transferred in the state of New York within the vehicle's first 18,000 miles or 2 years from original delivery (whichever is earlier).

 - It's registered in New York.